MegaPhysics/megaphysics.github.io/README.md

 ## Working Title

 The current working title of the project is MegaPhysics.
-This is a vague homage to Hyper- Physics, which is a teaching resource with similar aims, and was part of the inspiration for this project.
+This is a vague homage to Hyper-Physics, which is a teaching resource with similar aims, and was part of the inspiration for this project.
 This is not necessarily the final title of the site, other titles have been suggested. ’GigaPhysics’ for example.

 ## Difficulty Levels